zng-ui/zng/TODO/_current.md

 # Accessibility

+* Info always inited in Windows 10.
+    - Maybe due to IME integration?

 * Implement info full build and send.
     - Skip nodes without any accessibility info?
         - Review what HTML elements are included.